 Fan and Ramaswami are collaborating on future work to evaluate the nuances between household and community gardening.

-Key study results are also available here.
+Key study results are also available in this article from Princeton University.